S.O.S® Steel Wool Soap Pads

 Glycerin is used in soaps, lotions and creams to add moisturizing qualities.
 It is a neutral, colorless liquid made during soap production.

 Sodium carbonate, also known as washing soda and soda ash, is an alkalinity builder, which is added to laundry detergents to improve cleaning efficiency.
 It also helps remove alcohol and grease stains from clothing.
+Builders act like water softeners, to remove calcium, mangnisium and other ions found in tap water, that can interfere with the cleaning process.

 Sodium nitrite is a corrosion inhibitor added to aerosol products to protect the can from rusting, or to detergents to protect metal components of washing machines and automatic dishwashers from rusting.

-Neutralized oleic-stearic acid is a soap formed by the reaction of sodium hydroxide and the blend of oleic and stearic fatty acids.
+Neutralized oleic/stearic acid is a soap formed by the reaction of sodium hydroxide and the blend of oleic and stearic fatty acids.
 It is used primarily for foam control, though at higher levels can provide a creamy feel to a composition.

 Sodium dodecylbenzenesulfonates are surfactants or cleaning agents used in liquid and powder laundry detergents and other cleaning products.